-All students are offered two compulsory qualifications the Bronze and Silver Arts Award, level 1/2, for which we have 100% success rate.
-Depending on aptitude and amount of curriculum time, students can work towards other qulifications such as an NCFE level 1/2 certificate in creative studies: perfromance skills, a Rockschool qualification (RSL) or a specific music technology qualification such as NCFE music technology level 1/2, (studio based).
-Some students who show the motivation and skill may achieve two awards by the end of year 11.
+All students are offered two compulsory qualifications, the Bronze and Silver Arts Award, level 1/2, for which we have 100% success rate.
+Depending on aptitude and amount of curriculum time, students can work towards other qualifications such as an NCFE level 1/2 certificate in creative studies.